-Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The consolidating balance sheet and consolidating statement of operations (collectively, "supplementary information") is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+Our audit was conducted for the purpose of forming opinions on the consolidated financial statements that collectively comprise Midwest Energy Cooperative's financial statement as whole.
+The consolidating balance sheet and consolidating statement of operations (collectively, "supplementary information") are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.
+In our opinion, the consolidated balance sheet and consolidated statements as a whole.